 To streamline the Development Review process, the 6th Cycle Housing Element includes new programs that eliminate the need for most housing projects to be reviewed through a discretionary process.
 Programs 2.17 and 2.18 provide a plan to allow developments (including mixed-use projects) that include at least 20 percent of the residential units as affordable to lower income households, to be submitted through a building permit without discretionary review.
-Even more specific to the Development Review process is the inclusion of Program 6.23.
-This program sets the plan to update the Development Review process and expand the thresholds of each review level (minor, moderate, and major) to further eliminate or reduce the number of public hearing required for housing projects of various sizes.
-Implementing these programs will provide more certainty to the Development Review process and improve assist in improving the economic feasibility of constructing housing within the City.
+Even more specific to the development review process is the inclusion of Program 6.23.
+This program sets the plan to update the development review process and expand the thresholds of each review level (minor, moderate, and major) to eliminate or reduce the number of public hearing required for housing projects.
+Implementing these programs will assist in improving the economic feasibility of constructing housing within the City.